valhalla/valhalla-docs/elevation-service.md

 To use the Elevation service, you must first obtain a free developer API key from Mapzen.
 Sign in at https://mapzen.com/developers to create and manage your API keys.

 This service is a free, shared service.
-As such, there are limitations on the number of locations to prevent individual users from degrading the overall system performance.
+As such, there are limitations on the number of sampled points to prevent individual users from degrading the overall system performance.

 Limits may be increased in the future, but you can contact routing@mapzen.com if you encounter rate limit status messages and need higher limits in the meantime.